ariful-islam-dev/fresh-fish/Requirement.md

 ##### Email service or message

-- [x] User can complete any order system can autometicaly send email or message.
+- [x] User can complete any order system can automatically send email or message.
 - [x] User can complete any product order. admin get a message how many product quantity is exist in this moment.

 ### Non-Functional Requirement